manofgod747/The-Fundamental-Principles-of-Law/README.md

 § 4 Death

 ## Appendix
+Life is sacred.
+The soul feels independently of bodily development.
+Therefore abortions are considered premeditated murder.

 To protect life it is necessary to acknowledge death.
 Man has the right to choose death.
 Death is a necessary punishment for those who do not respect the right to free life, when rehabilitation is impossible, and exile is insufficient.